sallu08/Federated-Learning/README.md

 Then run client files.
 I am using my own model but you can use any other model such as "convnet".

-after each federated round accuracy of global model(on serverad.py) will start improving.
+After each federated round accuracy of global model(on serverad.py) will start improving.
 You can tinker with parameters as per your requirement